UPCOMING 2014 SPRAY COURSE DATES:

 2014 Registration is open now!
 Click on one of the active links above to register for your desired course.

 About the Applicator (Spray) Course: This course identifies the many elements involved in the successful set up and operation of polyurea spray equipment and developed as a hands-on course covering all phases of hot spray polyurea application.
 It also gives attendees an in-depth analysis of commercially available equipment designs and necessary hardware components to ensure successful operation and spray application of polyureas.
 “It is the best applicator training class that I have attended in the 30 years I've been in the restoration business,” said course attendee, Pat Lauro; Lesco Restorations, Inc.; of Spartanburg, S.C.

 Who should attend?
-Contractors, Applicators, Polyurea system suppliers and Engineers The course duration is four full days, runs from 8 a.m. to 5:30 p.m. and includes light breakfasts every morning and lunches every afternoon.
+Contractors, Applicators, Polyurea system suppliers and Engineers The course runs from 8 a.m. to 5:30 p.m. each day and includes light breakfasts every morning and lunches every afternoon.
 We limit the class to 25 people so everyone may operate the equipment and participate in the open discussions.
 You learn from the instructors and from each other.

 Basic Course - Member: $1100